Our development programme

-By 2023, Red Kite will provide at least 375 new homes to support the delivery of much needed housing, with an aspiration to deliver up to 500.
+Our development journey started in 2018 and by 2023, we hope to provide at least 375 new homes to support the delivery of much needed housing in Wycombe and the surrounding areas, with an aspiration to deliver up to 500.

 What do each of the tenures mean?